Syllabus for FIN-301

 You are on your honor not to cheat during the exam.
 Cheating means:

 If there is evidence that you have cheated or plagiarized in your exam, the exam will be declared invalid, and you will fail the course.

-This Final Project will be worth 20 percent of your final grade for the course.
-For details of this activity, see the Final Project section of the course Web site.
-For details regarding the due date, see the course Calendar.
+This Final Paper will be worth 20 percent of your final grade for the course.
+For details of this activity, see the Final Paper section of the course Web site.
+For details regarding the due date, see the Course Calendar.

 Your grade in the course will be determined as follows:

 All activities will receive a numerical grade of 0–100.
 You will receive a score of 0 for any work not submitted.
 Your final grade in the course will be a letter grade.
 Letter grade equivalents for numerical grades are as follows:

 To receive credit for the course, you must earn a letter grade of C or better (for an area of study course) or D or better (for a course not in your area of study), based on the weighted average of all assigned course work (e.g., exams, assignments, discussion postings, etc.).

 To succeed in this course, take the following first steps:

 Consider the following study tips for success: